koalalorenzo/blog.setale.me/_posts/2018-01-07-Go-Tests-multistage-docker-builds-pipeline.markdown

 CMD [“/out/runme”]
 ```

-We are using a multistage dockerfile.
+We are using multistage builds.
 It means is that it is building the
 container in two stages.
 Briefly this is what is happening:

 * Sets  `go:alpine` as `builder` container